Residence Education Coordinators

 Hannah B. Jayne

-Bachelor’s Degree in Communication Studies with minors in Linguistics and Women & Gender Studies, Marquette University
+Bachelor’s Degree in Communication Studies with minors in Linguistics and Women & Gender Studies, University of Kansas

-Master's Degree in Student Affairs in Higher Education Administration, University of Kansas
+Master's Degree in Student Affairs in Higher Education Administration, Marquette University

 My student affairs journey ignited a passion for violence prevention through advocacy for our most vulnerable students.
 It is my belief that working to serve students in crisis is why I'm on this planet!
 The most poignant moment I've experienced at Purdue happened while I was tabling for LGBTQ Rainbow Call Out.
 An alumnus spoke with me about his time at Purdue in the 1980's and how proud he was of the progress he'd seen on campus and in the residence halls to make Purdue inclusive of LGBTQ students; he offered me great advice and it was absolutely wonderful.